akazukin5151/approportionment/webui/README.md

 ## Technologies
 - WebAssembly for universal usage
 - Typescript for statically typed code
+- Sass for the most reliable way of minifying css and having a good import system

 ## Features
 - Interactively move coordinates of parties